Vigil honors Rogers teen found shot in head

 Alexus was happy when she found out she was going to be an aunt, Jordan said.

-When her son got older her sister would always tell her to come get her 'little animal,' Jordan said.
+When her son got older, Alexus would always tell her to come get her "little animal," Jordan said.

 Jordan said her sister spoiled her son and would sneak snacks to him.